Q: What is patronage capital?

 Q: Why did some members not receive a patronage capital check?

 A: Membership with Howell-Oregon Electric Cooperative is established by having electric service with the Cooperative for a fixed period of time.
-This retirement of patronage capital is for the years 1989 and 1990, so only those who were members during this time period received a patronage capital check.
+This retirement of patronage capital is for the year 1993, so only those who were members during this time period received a patronage capital check.
 We are estimating that it could take up to two weeks for all checks to reach their destination.
-After the two week period, if you have not received a check and you were a member of Howell-Oregon Electric Cooperative during either 1989 or 1990, please visit our website at www.hoecoop.org to download a claim form, or contact the Cooperative office.
+After the two week period, if you have not received a check and you were a member of Howell-Oregon Electric Cooperative during 1993, please visit our website at www.hoecoop.org to download a claim form, or contact the Cooperative office.
 A claim form and photo ID will be required before any checks returned to Howell-Oregon Electric Cooperative can be issued to the owner.

 Q: My relatives are deceased/legally incapable.
 What happened to their check?